 Similar in its nature to a civil funeral your celebrant can provide a full ceremony or a shortened ceremony with a reflection/poetry, life tribute or both.
 The length of the ceremony is often based on any previous ceremonies that may have been conducted.
 Where no previous ceremony has been held a longer ceremony is often preferred.

-Many people like to plan their own funeral as they wish to remove the stress on family who may be wondering what their wishes were.
-In funeral planning we meet with the client and talk through all aspects of the funeral including readings, poetry, prayers and music they would like to include.
+Many people like to plan their own funeral ceremony as they wish to remove the stress on family who may be wondering what their wishes were.
+In funeral planning we meet with the client and talk through all aspects of the ceremony including readings, poetry, prayers and music they would like to include.
 We also discuss any aspects of their lives they’d like to include in the tribute and if there is anything they specifically do not wish to include.
 The planning consultation takes between one and two hours but can be reduced if required, especially for clients who are in poor health.
 A draft of the ceremony will be delivered to the client or their representative for their approval in advance of the ceremony.